Do you own a credit card?

-It is possible there is a catch with credit card limit increases.
+There may be a catch with the credit card limit increases.
 However, you can also use that credit limit increase to your advantage based on your needs.

 When you apply for a personal loan, you can identify how much you need to borrow, submit your requirements and wait for the approval of your chosen moneylender.
 Once it is approved, you can pay the personal loan off monthly or depend on your agreements.